Inside - Review

 Presentation

-The minimalist art style with the muted tones work very well with Inside’s aesthetic.
+The minimalist art style with the muted tones works very well with Inside’s aesthetic.
 While it’s a horror game that gets far more horrific by the end with lots of flesh and blood, it doesn’t seem like it’s necessarily trying to go down the road of disgustingly horrific.
-It’s a game that thrives in it’s ominous atmosphere with some good background music to keep that tone alive while you’re alone.
+It’s a game that thrives in its ominous atmosphere with some good background music to keep that tone alive while you’re alone.

 20210304205143_1.jpg

 When you are alone, you’re able to look around at the strange sci-fi world.
 It’s not incredibly detailed, as you would expect from a minimalist aesthetic.
 However, it manages to be striking in many of the right spots.
 The physics and effects of dust and debris in this world help add detail to its muted look as well.
 When things crash, you see cracks form, and small particles of debris scatter.
 Likewise, while walking through a path in which a pulsing blast of sound and energy rushes by, the silence followed by the boom is coupled with elements from the environment shuttering or crumbling in spectacular fashion.
-Even the physics of the creepy thing in the water with its hair look appropriately spooky but beautiful at the same time.
+Even the physics of the creepy thing in the water with its hair looks appropriately spooky but beautiful at the same time.

 This game may be a few years old by now, but its style has aged well and it still looks good for what it’s doing.